phantom22/raffle.js/README.md

   }
 ]})
 ```
-In the example above the callback, no matter what is the value of the `drawnTicket` variable, will log into the console the three accessible values which are `drawnTicket`, `isWinning` and `winningTickets`, no other variables are accessible with the `this.` prefix.
+In the example above, no matter what is the value of the `drawnTicket` variable, the callback will log into the console the three accessible values which are `drawnTicket`, `isWinning` and `winningTickets`, no other variables are accessible with the prefix `this.`

 ---
 #### Thanks for reading the documentation, if you want to give me some feedback I would be glad to hear it!